 ADDRESS: Druid Hill Ave at Lafayette Avenue, Baltimore, MD MAP

 Leon Day Park

-DESCRIPTION: In 1997, this park was upgraded and rededicated to West Baltimore native, Negro Leagues baseball star and Major League Baseball Hall of Famer, Leon Day (1916-1995).
-The park is also a nod to the Baltimore Elite Giants and the Baltimore Black Sox of the Negro Leagues, since Day played for both.
-Day was an outstanding right handed pitcher and hitter.
+DESCRIPTION: In 1997, this park was upgraded and rededicated to West Baltimore native, Negro Leagues baseball star, and Major League Baseball Hall of Famer, Leon Day (1916-1995).
+The park is also a nod to the Baltimore Elite Giants and the Baltimore Black Sox of the Negro Leagues since Day played for both.
+Day was an outstanding right-handed pitcher and hitter.
 His speed made him a fearsome base stealer as well.
-Day holds the strikeout record for the Negro National League and is named as one of the all-time best Negro Leagues pitchers.
-This first rate park features a lighted baseball field with bleachers.
-A basketball court, softball diamond, football field, toddler playground, picnic area, and half mile long exercise loop.
+Day holds the strikeout record for the Negro National League and is named one of the all-time best Negro Leagues pitchers.
+This first-rate park features a lighted baseball field with bleachers.
+A basketball court, softball diamond, football field, toddler playground, picnic area, and half-mile-long exercise loop.